Kenza-AI/sagify/docs/index.md

 ### Step 8: Train on AWS SageMaker

-Execute `sagify cloud train -i s3://layer-sagify-demo/training-data/ -o s3://layer-sagify-demo/output/ -e ml.m4.xlarge` to train the Machine Learning model on SageMaker.
+Execute `sagify cloud train -i s3://layer-sagify-demo/training-data/ -o s3://layer-sagify-demo/output/ -e ml.m4.xlarge` to train the machine learning model on SageMaker.
 This command will use the pushed Docker image.

 ### Step 9: Layer Dashboard